BlueM0ld/GCP/README.md

-# GCP
+# GCP Architect Notes
 Collection of notes for GCP.
-Specifically for the google cloud associate exam

 **What are the main differences between Compute Engine, Kubernetes Engine, App Engine and Cloud Functions?**